Home

 Mazer Brothers: 1927-81

-• Early pieces were designed by Marcel Boucher before he established how own company in 1934.
+• When identifying Costume Jewelry by Mazer, have in mind that early pieces were designed by Marcel Boucher before he established his own company in 1934.

 • Popular designs included, floral, foliate, ribbon-and-bow-motif accented with fine "Sea-Maze" faux pearls or the best Austrian rhinestones.